Frietvorkje69/EldenFit/README.md

     ```

 ## Usage
-1. **Create your character**: Customize your avatar to start your fitness journey.
-2. **Embark on quests**: Complete daily and custom fitness challenges.
+1. **Embark on quests**: Complete daily and custom fitness challenges.
-3. **Earn rewards**: Level up and unlock new equipment and abilities.
+2. **Earn rewards**: Level up and unlock new equipment and abilities.

 ## Roadmap
 Future improvements and features planned for Elden Fit include:
 - More diverse quests and challenges.
 - Integration with wearable fitness devices.
 - Add analytics and insights.
-- Additional customization options for avatars.
+- Customization options for avatars.

 ## Contributing
 Contributions are welcome!
 If you have suggestions for new features or improvements, please open an issue or submit a pull request.
 Follow these steps to contribute: